awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-permission.md

 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `FunctionName`  <a name="cfn-lambda-permission-functionname"></a>
-The name \(physical ID\), Amazon Resource Name \(ARN\), or alias ARN of the Lambda function that you want to associate with this statement\.
+The name \(physical ID\), Amazon Resource Name \(Arn\), or alias Arn of the Lambda function that you want to associate with this statement\.
 Lambda adds this statement to the function's access policy\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)